BSc (Hons) in Computing Science

 Please note that not all study modes may be offered at all times; for confirmation, refer to the Intake dates on the Overview tab.

 Study Mode: Part-Time

-Students wishing to pay for their fees monthly may avail of our direct debit scheme.
-Please download our Fee Payment Information document to review the payment plan schedule and how to apply.
+Students wishing to pay their fees monthly may avail of our direct debit scheme.
+Please view our Fees information page for more information and assistance.

 Is your company paying for your course?

 They will need to complete a Griffith College Sponsorship Form and send this to the Student Fees Office:

 - Post: Student Fees, Griffith College Dublin, South Circular Road, Dublin 8